rapidDevGroup/autoCMS/README.md

 3. Make sure that the admin folder and sub-folders are writable.
 4. Visit http://yoursite.com/admin/
 5. It will ask you to create a password, then scan your html files and ask you to process them and add to the CMS.
-6. autoCMS will rename files to .php (scan for links and rename those as well) and add the appropriate php tags.
+6. autoCMS will rename files to .php (scan for auto-nav links and rename those as well) and add the appropriate php tags.
     * It will scan and look for edit tags and create a data file structure (JSON).
-    * It will then bring you to a basic CMS to edit all your content.
+    * It will then bring you to a basic CMS to edit all your content that you added fields for.

 ## Tags Descriptions and Examples

-**NOTE:** Do not use these tags for styling as they will be removed.
+**NOTE:** Do not use these classes for styling as they will be removed when processed.

 * [Head Information Tag](#head-information-tag)
 * [Navigation Text Tags](#navigation-text-tags)